 (II) Authority decisions to approve or deny the member’s request shall be communicated in a written notice to the member.
 A Copy of the notice shall be sent, if applicable, to the providers that participated in the member’s request.
 The notice to the member shall include the regulatory or clinical criteria, or both, relied upon to make the decision cited in the notice.
 If the Authority’s decision is a denial of a request for disenrollment, the notice shall include information about the member’s right to, and how to, file a grievance and other information related to the member’s administrative hearing rights; and

-(F) If 30 calendar days pass without a decision from the Authority on a member’s disenrollment request, the request becomes effective on the first calendar day of the following calendar month (unless the Authority takes action before that date).
+(E) If 30 calendar days pass without a decision from the Authority on a member’s disenrollment request, the request becomes effective on the first calendar day of the following calendar month (unless the Authority takes action before that date).

 (c) A member may request a temporary enrollment exception during pregnancy as follows:

-A temporary enrollment request will be granted if a member is at any point in the third trimester of pregnancy and:
+(A) A temporary enrollment request will be granted if a member is at any point in the third trimester of pregnancy and:

 (i) The member is newly determined eligible for OHP; or